 In addition to being Egypt’s capital, ancient Memphis also served as a center for the worship of the god “Ptah”.
 In fact Memphis was seen as being the official “seat” of the Ptah.
 Today, the remains of a great temple to Ptah as well as some royal palaces, and a large necropolis are also available for visitors to explore.

 Saqqara Necropolis And Giza Pyramids

 Both the Giza necropolis and the Saqqara necropolis are close to Memphis, and both are attractions you really don’t want to miss.
 In fact, we even offer a special Giza; Memphis & Saqqara Day Trip which has proven to be very popular with tourists spending a few days in Cairo.
-Several of our Egypt package tours, including most of our Nile Cruise Packages also include a visit to these infamous attractions, either at the beginning of one’s vacation, or towards the end, prior to flying back home.
+Several of our Egypt tour packages, including most of our Nile cruise packages also include a visit to these infamous attractions, either at the beginning of one’s vacation, or towards the end, prior to flying back home.

-We’ve been planning and offering Egyptian Tours and other Middle Eastern Tours ever since 1955, so you can be absolutely certain your dream vacation will become a living reality.
-Come and visit this ancient land with us, and experience Memphis Egypt in a way you never thought possible.
+We’ve been planning and offering Cairo tour packages and other more extensive Egypt tour packages for decades already, so you can be absolutely certain your dream vacation will become a living reality.
+Come and visit this ancient land with us, and experience Memphis in Egypt in a way you never thought possible.

 Explore Egypt your way by selecting only the attractions you want to visit